Friday, 21 May 2021

 For her judgment reaches to heaven and is lifted up to the skies.”
 Jeremiah 51:6-9

 The harlot of Revelation is not unlike Babylon of old.
-She has a golden cup in her hand, signifying wrath and judgment, and this will be brought down up her as well.
+She has a golden cup in her hand, signifying wrath and judgment, and this will be brought down upon her as well.
 Of this cup, John says it is “full of abominations and the filthiness of her fornication.”

 The Greek word bdelugma, translated as “abomination,” signifies an accursed thing.
 It is that which emits a foul odor.
 Thus, figuratively, it is a moral horror.
 It is something that is a stench to God.
 It reflects those who refuse to listen to and obey His voice.